How To Make An Easy No-Bake Holiday Fruit Tart

 Gather all of the ingredients for the recipe.
 (This is called mise en place in French.)
 We’ll begin by making the crust, so pour 1 1/4 cups of Bob’s Red Mill Almond Flour into your bowl, along with the other dry ingredients.
 Stir well to help distribute the cinnamon.
 Next, add the liquid ingredients for the crust and stir until the mixture becomes crumbly.

-Now this third step is probably the hardest part of the whole process – creating a design for the top.
-You can go all out and create an intricate design or simply place fruit on top.
+Now, this third step is probably the hardest part of the whole process – creating a design for the top.
+You can go all out and create an intricate design or simply place the fruit on top.
 I prefer to go somewhere in the middle and create a simple pattern.
-I put some pomegranate arils (seeds) in the middle and surround it by apple slices.
+I put some pomegranate arils (seeds) in the middle and surround it with apple slices.
 (Tip: Pick up a bag of pre-sliced apples to make it easier on yourself.
-Otherwise, you will need to dip fresh cut apple slices in a solution that contains citric acid to keep them from browning.)
+Otherwise, you will need to dip fresh-cut apple slices in a solution that contains citric acid to keep them from browning.)

 I then add grapes that have been halved lengthwise cut-side down around the edge of the tart.

 I then fill in the gaps around the apples with more pomegranate arils.

 I am not much of a decorator, but I like to think that it came out rather pretty.
 The jewel tone of the pomegranate and the colors of the grapes and apples remind me of the holidays.
 But the best part of it all, though, is that it tastes good!

 - 1 1/4 cups Bob's Red Mill Almond Flour